COVID-19 - Test and Trace Support scheme

 To make an application you will need to provide evidence of the following.
 A payment cannot be made until all information has been verified.

-- Proof of your notification from NHS Test and Trace asking you to self-isolate which will have your unique Test and Trace account ID on it
+- Proof of your email or text notification from NHS Test and Trace asking you to self-isolate which will have your unique eight digit Test and Trace account ID on it.
+We cannot accept the notification on your Test and Trace App.

 If you are a resident in the Basingstoke and Deane Council area, select the button below to apply: